hoelyhuy/HoodRobin/docs/final.md

 <br /> <br />
 For the baseline case, we generate a world with only one animal presented in the agent's view and test to see if the agent can detect that animal.
 There are 5 baseline cases that we test, which are the 5 types of animals that we decide for this project.
 Also when there is one pig in the agent's view, we want to see if the agent can recognize the pig as his killing target and tries to attack the pig.
 <br /> <br />

+## Evaluation

-#### How does YOLO make decisions about object detection
+### How does YOLO make decisions about object detection
-YOLO divides the input image into an SxS grid.
+<br /> YOLO divides the input image into an SxS grid.
 For each grid cell, it predicts B boundary boxes, which are defined by the algorithm, and each box has one box confidence score.
 Each grid cell predicts only one object.
 <br /> <br /> <img src="yolo_introduction_1.jpg" alt="yolo_introduction_1.jpg" style="width:50%;height:50%"> <br /> <br />
 Each boundary box contains 5 elements: (x,y,w,h) and a box confidence score.
 The confidence score reflects how likely the box contains an object (objectness) and how accurate is the boundary box.
 Given that there are SxS grid cells and each grid cell predicts B boundary box, we can compute SxSxB box confidence scores.
 However, we only keep the boundary boxes with high box confidence score (greater than 0.25) and discard the boxes with low confidence score.
 The conditional class probability is the probability that the detected object belongs to a particular class (one probability per category for each cell).
 The class confidence score for each prediction box is computed as:
 <br /> <br />